eitan-ker/Parking-Detector/README.md

 ### DbHandler

 This code is a Python class that handles communication with a MongoDB database.
 It contains a number of methods for adding, retrieving and deleting parking areas and parking positions from the database.
-The class makes use of the PyMongo library to interact with the MongoDB database, which is assumed to be running on the local machine on port 27017.
+The class makes use of the PyMongo library to interact with the MongoDB database, which is running on the local machine.